DS12/scala-class/slides/lecture4.md

 ---

-The fact that `traverse1` and `traverse2` are equivalent is a simple result of the Monad laws.
+The fact that the second two implementations of `traverse` are equivalent is a simple result of the associativity law for Monads.

-Note also that `traverse` is not equivalent to the other two, it uses only `map2` and is therefore an applicative functor.
+Note also that the first implementation of `traverse` is not equivalent to the other two, it uses only `map2` and is therefore an applicative (but not necessarily monadic) functor.

 We'll discuss this more in the weeks to come.